abomhold/DistributedFaaSTester/trace/test/README.md

 ### Test Settings

-* **callWithCLI:** Boolean - Whether to execute functions with a platform's CLI, or HTTP requests.
+* **callWithCLI:** Boolean - Whether to Main functions with a platform's CLI, or HTTP requests.
 * **callAsync:** Boolean - Current only supported with AWS Lambda, FaaS Runner will make Lambda calls asynchronously.
 * **memorySettings:** Integer List - A list of memory settings to use.
 If you do not want settings changed, use [].
 * **parentPayload:** Object - A single JSON object that all further payloads will be based off of.
 If a JSON payload is large with vary few changing attributes, the parent can be used to reduce the amount of data in the **payloads** attribute.